 c.
 A material change as defined in Subsection 010.0910 of these rules.
-(3 18-22)()
+(3-18-22)()

 02. Modifications at an Operator's Request.
 Requests from an operator to modify a permanent closure plan must be submitted to the Department in writing.
-The director Director shall-will process an application for amendment in accordance with Section 080 of these rules.
-An application to amend a permanent closure plan shallmust include: (3-18-22)()
+The directorDirector shall-will process an application for amendment in accordance with Section 080 of these rules.
+An application to amend a permanent closure plan shallmust include: (3 + 18 - 22)( d.
+A description of how the amendment will impact the estimated cost to complete permanent closure pursuant to the chapter Act; (3-18-22)( e.
+A cost estimate to implement the amended permanent closure plan, prepared in accordance with Subsection 071.02 of these rules; and (3-18-22)